lokasoft/racktables-to-netbox/INSTALLATION.md

 1. Python 3.6 or higher installed
 2. Access to your Racktables MySQL/MariaDB database
-3. A running NetBox instance with API access
+3. A running NetBox instance (version 4.2.6 or higher) with API access
 4. Administrative privileges on the NetBox instance to add custom fields

 ## Installation Steps